 Simeon took that little baby into his arms, and blessing God, spoke these famous words printed in the prayer above.
-Indeed, Jesus was to be a guiding light for our salvation and Eternal Life with God in heaven!
+Indeed, Jesus was to be a guiding light for our salvation and for Eternal Life with God in heaven!

 The Church reminds us in the Feast of the Epiphany, observed on January 6th, that with Jesus God manifested Himself to the whole world, Gentile and Jew alike.
 He was not just the God of Abraham, Isaac and Jacob but of all of mankind!